geds3169/LINUX/README.md

-#titre Hello, my name is __Guilhem SCHLOSSER__, I am currently looking for a Company for a work-study program in Master 2 IS management & Cybersecurity
+#Hello, my name is __Guilhem SCHLOSSER__, I am currently looking for a Company for a work-study program in Master 2 IS management & Cybersecurity

-##titre I am not a coder by training, if there are errors and there certainly are.
+##I am not a coder by training, if there are errors and there certainly are.
 Do not hesitate to advise me.

 #################################################################################################################